dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 To catalyze self-actualization requires disaggregating the influences on your mind that spawned so many selves that were...  so the most significant versions of them can be known and reverse-engineered.
-After the disagregation of socially distributed self is reverse-engineered, then those modified selves must be reoriented towards an end-goal and wherefore reaggregated.
+After the disaggregation of socially distributed self is reverse-engineered, then those modified selves must be reoriented towards an end-goal and wherefore reaggregated.
 In necessarily terse terms, this sums of the process of individuation from society -- by